MgWa64/MgWa64.github.io/README.md

 ## Welcome to GitHub Pages

-Go to MgWa64.github.io/game/ + the version number ex: 1.0.0 to play all art assets are not my own and were found on opengameart.org
+Go to MgWa64.github.io/game/ + the version number ex: 1.0.0 to play

 You can use the [editor on GitHub](https://github.com/MgWa64/MgWa64.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.